CMSP Tales & KLX 300D Upgrades

 The first order of business was to adjust the KLX300 for my dimensions properly and fine tune it.

-I have in fact done a lot of this tuning now and even rode my machine back to the NorCal Moto range the other day and rode their range 2 for 2 hours practicing all the stuff bar the cone weaves (nobody was there, and my cones are too big to transport on my bike).
+I did in fact do a lot of this tuning and even rode my machine back to the NorCal Moto range and rode their range 2 for 2 hours practicing all the stuff bar the cone weaves (nobody was there, and my cones are too big to transport on my bike).

 The NorCal Moto Range 2 experience was a totally different story on my bike, set for my dimensions by the way!